tailhook/lithos/docs/sandbox_config.rst

         bridge: br0
         network: 10.0.0.0/24
         default_gateway: 10.0.0.1
+        after-setup-command: [/usr/bin/arping, -U, -c1, '@{container_ip}']

    .. note:: when bridged network is active your :ref:`process_config` should
       contain a list of ip addresses one for each container.

    .. note:: this setting does not affect ``tcp-ports``.
 So usually you should
       keep :opt:`allow-tcp-ports` setting empty when using bridged network.

+   .. versionchanged: 0.18.0

+      Previously lithos always called `/usr/bin/arping` now it doesn't but the example of `after-setup-command` shown above does exactly same thing.

+   Options:

+   .. bopt:: after-setup-command

+      Command to run after setting up container namespace but before running actual container.
+The example shown above sends unsolicited arp packet to notify router and other machines on the network that MAC address corresponding to container's IP is changed.

+      Command must have absolute path, and has almost empty environment, so don't assume ``PATH`` is there if you're writing a script.
+Command runs in *container's network* namespace but with all other namespaces in host system (in particular in *host filesystem* and with permissions of root in host system)

+      Replacement variables that work in command-line:

+      * ``@{container_ip}`` -- replaced with IP address of a container being set up

+      Few examples:

+      1. ``[/usr/bin/arping, -U, -c1, '@{container_ip}']`` -- default
+         in v0.17.x.
+This notifies other peers that MAC address for this IP changed.
+      2. ``[/usr/bin/arping, -c1, '10.0.0.1']`` -- other way to do that, that
+         often does the same as in (1) a side-effect (where 10.0.0.1 is a default gateway)
+      3. ``[/usr/bin/ping, -c1, '10.0.0.1']`` -- doing same as (2) but using
+         ICMP instead of ARP directly

+      Most of the time containers should work with empty ``after-setup-command``, but because container gets new MAC address each time it starts, there might be a small delay (~ 5 sec) after container's start where packets going to that IP are lost (so it appears that host is unavailable).

+      .. version-added: v0.18.0

 .. opt:: secrets-private-key